ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/gitbook-y-github.md

 The next push event to your GitHub repository will trigger a new update of your book on GitBook.

-### Ventajas de Tener el Repositorio del Libro Aljado en GitHub
+### Ventajas de Tener el Repositorio del Libro Alojado en GitHub

 Tener el repositorio en GitHub presenta múltiples ventajas: